Withdrawal Policy and Institutional Charges Policy

 - Or other circumstances beyond the student’s control.

 The appeal request should be made through, and will be approved by, the Office of Student Success.
 The student or an interested party can initiate this process.

 A student can rescind a withdrawal by providing a written request to the Office of Student Success.

 Students who cease to be academically engaged may also be administratively withdrawn.
 The withdrawal date assigned to the student through Student Success will be the withdrawal date used in the R2T4 calculation, unless a later date of academic related activity can be documented.
-If a student who is administratively withdraws also ends up with all failing grades, the unofficial withdrawal policy will be used.
+If a student who is administratively withdrawn also ends up with all failing grades, the unofficial withdrawal policy will be used.
 The full administrative withdrawal policy can be found under the academic program policies & particulars section of the catalog.

 If disciplinary action results in the loss of any college or college-contracted service for the student, there will be no refund of charges.
 Federal aid will be returned based on the Return of Title IV Funds Policy.

 If a student wishes to request a medical leave of absence instead of withdrawing, he/she should contact the Office of Student Success to begin that process.
 Under this policy, a medical leave of absence will be treated as an official withdrawal.

 The withdrawal date (official or unofficial) will be communicated to the National Student Loan Data System (NSLDS).
 This date will be used to determine loan repayment when necessary.

 The Office of Student Success or the Office of Financial Assistance can be contacted with questions concerning the withdrawal process.
 The Office of Financial Assistance and/or the Business Office can be contacted concerning the Return of Title IV Funds Policy.

 Institutional Charges And The Return of Institutional and State Aid Policy for Withdrawals-Storm Lake Campus